Hanger Steak

 - Bring to room temperature.
 Let the steaks rest on the kitchen counter for 20 to 30 minutes before cooking to help them grill evenly.

-- Always let the steaks rest for 10 to 15 minutes before serving.
-This allows the natural juices to redistribute, producing extra tender and flavorful meat.
+- Always let the steaks rest for 10 minutes before serving.
+This allows the natural juices to be redistributed, producing extra-tender meat with rich flavor.

 Storage instructions

-To store: Keep the leftovers in an airtight container in the refrigerator for 3 to 4 days.
+To store: Keep the leftovers in an airtight container in the refrigerator for 4 days.

-To freeze: Let cool, then freeze the leftover steak in a container or ziplock bag for 2 to 3 months.
+To freeze: Let cool, then freeze the leftover steak in a container or ziplock bag for 2 months.

 Hanger Steak